dogweather/forkful/content/nl/google-apps-script/files-and-io/checking-if-a-directory-exists.md

   \ geverifieerd of een map in Google Drive aanwezig is.
 Programmeurs voeren deze\u2026"
 lastmod: '2024-03-13T22:44:50.347533-06:00'
 model: gpt-4-0125-preview
-summary: "Controleren of een map bestaat in Google Apps Script houdt in dat wordt\
-  \ geverifieerd of een map in Google Drive aanwezig is.
-Programmeurs voeren deze\u2026"
+summary: Controleren of een map bestaat in Google Apps Script houdt in dat wordt geverifieerd of een map in Google Drive aanwezig is.
 title: Controleren of een directory bestaat
 weight: 20
 ---